DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/WORKSPACES/EDI Sales order processing.md

 The following subsections will discuss the various tabs available on the workspace.

 ### Warning/Error
-Sales order warnings and errors are identified based on the validation profiles setup for the Customer purchase order document at **EDI > Setup > Document types**. <br>
-The validation is assigned to the incoming document when setting up the customer trading partner.
+Sales order warnings and errors are identified based on the validation profiles setup for the Customer purchase order document at **EDI > Setup > Document types** and assigned to the incoming document when setting up the customer trading partner.
 > Note: For further information relating to validation refer to the [validation setup](../SETUP/Validation%20profiles.md) and [validation processing](../DOCUMENTS/Customer%20purchase%20order.md#step-3---staging-to-target) sections.

 > Note: If a sales order has both errors and warning validations, it will be displayed in the error list only.